yoember/yoember.github.io/index.md

 </nav>{% endraw %}
 ```

+*Sidenote*: If you have to solve this problem in a real application, I published an [Ember Addon](https://www.emberobserver.com/addons/ember-bootstrap-nav-link), which automatically adds this component to your project, it is more complex, please use that one.
+You can check the source code on [Ember Bootstrap Nav Link](https://github.com/zoltan-nz/ember-bootstrap-nav-link) repository.

 ## <a name='lesson-6'></a>Lesson 6

 In this lesson, we'll add the models `book` and `author`, and set up relations between models.
 We'll also create a new page where we can generate dummy data with an external javascript library to fill up our database automatically.